Skip to content

 The Site Architecture page is skipped entirely.
 Navigate directly to Topical Research to begin planning your content strategy.

-1. Start with your services: Define your core offerings before adding locations.
+1. Start with your services: Define your core offerings before adding locations or industries.

-2. Use consistent naming: Keep service and location names consistent across your site.
+2. Use consistent naming: Keep service, location, and industry names consistent across your site.

 3. Plan your hierarchy: Sketch your structure before generating to avoid rework.